YuzhongHuang/DataScience16CTW/README.md

 To understand how MRI images and CDR related and explore more about image processing and deep learning, we built a 6-layer convolutional neural network using theano for a MRI based CDR prediction model.

 ## Project Details
 We started out by downsizing the image data since the neural network structure we are referencing typically works better with smaller images(we used data from OASIS).
-Specifically, we change "COR" images from 176*176 to 44*44; "SAG" images from 208*176 to 52*44; "TRA" images from 176*208 to 44*52.
-After data processing, we built a 6-layer convolutional neural network in a structure of "CONV-POOL-CONV-POOL-FULLYCONNECTED-SOFTMAX".
+After data processing, we built a 6-layer convolutional neural network with two convolutional layers, two pool layer, one fully-connected layer and a Softmax layer.
 We used stochastic gradient decent and back propagation in training our model.
 After 100 epochs of training, we got about 82% score in the test data.

 Note that during our data processing, we also convert all the 'NAN' CDR value to 0 since most of the 'NAN' subject's age tends to be relatively young and we assume that their CDR is 0.
 That might cause some errors in our model though.
 However, since we only have 416 data entries and a large portion of them are 'NAN' in CDR, we finally decide to use the data anyway.